Meet the Team

 Intimacy Coordinator & Workshop Facilitator Ethnicity: African American Languages: English, Japanese

-Asabi Goodman is an Intimacy Coordinator and Workshop Facilitator based in Meanjin-Yuggera Country (Brisbane).
+Asabi Goodman is an Intimacy Coordinator and Workshop Facilitator based in Meanjin-Yuggera Country (Goldcoast/Brisbane).
 Asabi is Equity Board President for Queensland, as well as an exceptional singer and performer in her own right (starring in the national tours of Chicago and Hairspray), and brings with her 20 years experience as a municipal and industrial engineer.
 She trained as an IC with IDC’s Australian Equity Programme and has been supporting stage and screen productions ever since.

 -